 Add a confirmation message before sending emails

-Sending an email through a shared inbox can sometimes be complex and a mistake is common so you should always double check the content of your message.
+Sending an email through a shared inbox can sometimes be complex and a mistake is common so you should always double-check the content of your message.

 To avoid this, please ensure that you can set a confirmation message when you're about to send an email through the chatbox.

-Always acknowledge customer support request
+Always acknowledge customer support requests

-Sending a receipt to customers questions is a great way to prevent users frustration regarding the answer they are waiting for.
+Sending a receipt to customers' questions is a great way to prevent users' frustration regarding the answer they are waiting for.

 Shared Inbox for Sales